-operated isothermally.
-Allowable pump temperatures limited operation to 550° C. Tests were concluded by running for 100 hr at 500° C. The items that were investigated and the results follow.
+In order to gain experience in construction and operation prior to reactor installation, the reactor coolant loop was fabricated and tested using actual system components with the exception of the vessel.
+The heat exchanger, although welded into the system, was insulated and the loop was operated isothermally.
+Allowable pump temperatures limited operation to 550° C. Tests were concluded by running for 100 hr at 500° C. The items that were investigated and the results are:

-Soundness of the Containment.
-No sodium leaks existed or developed.
+a.
+Soundness of the containment: no sodium leaks existed or developed.

-Pump Performance.
-Flow vs pump power was satisfactory up to 550^oC inlet temperature.
+b.
+Pump performance: flow vs pump power was satisfactory up to 550°C inlet temperature.
 Pump inlet pressures as low as 5 psig did not result in cavitation.

-Heating Transformer Performance.
-This method of heating performed quite well.
+c.
+Heating transformer performance: this method of heating performed quite well.
 As a result of this test, capacitors will be installed to improve the observed 0.3 power factor.

-Tubular Electrical Heater Performance.
-The installed tubular heaters operated adequately with no burn-outs.
+d.
+Tubular electrical heater performance: the installed tubular heaters operated adequately with no burn-outs.

-Sodium Level Detector Performance.
-The prototype detector was found to be accurate and reliable and will be incorporated into the reactor loop.
+e.
+Sodium level detector performance: the prototype detector was found to be accurate and reliable and will be incorporated into the reactor loop.

-Thermocouple Behavior.
-Thermocouples functioned properly, but those installed in wells read 30 to 50° C higher than those held against the pipe outer surface by spring pressure.
+f.
+Thermocouple behavior: thermocouples functioned properly, but those installed in wells read 30° C to 50° C higher than those held against the pipe outer surface by spring pressure.
 As a result, more wells are being added to the reactor loop.

-Filling and Dumping Techniques.
-The planned procedures for filling and dumping were found to be satisfactory.
+g.
+Filling and dumping techniques: the planned procedure for filling and dumping were found to be satisfactory.

-Insulation Effectiveness.
-As a result of mock-up loop operation, the 3 in.
-Superex insulation is being replaced with a 2 in. inner layer of Superex, on the outside of which is a 1-1/2 in. layer of 85% magnesia.
+h.
+Insulation effectiveness: as a result of mockup loop operation, the 3 in.
+Superex insulation is being replaced with a 2 in. inner layer of Superex on the outside of which is a 1-1/2 in. layer of 85% magnesia.